Stuck Inside of Moscow with the Kremlin Blues Again

 Pity David Cameron.
-It’s bad enough that he has to show up at the G-20 Conference, all dressed up and no one to bomb, because that ‘copper-bottomed —-‘ Miliband voted against him, thereby denying him the opportunity to stand ‘shoulder to shoulder’ with Obama.
+It’s bad enough that he has to show up at the G-20 Conference, all dressed up and no one to bomb, because that “copper-bottomed —-” Miliband voted against him, thereby denying him the opportunity to stand ‘shoulder to shoulder’ with Obama.
 Then he has to endure the galling spectacle of France riding up on the imperial stagecoach instead, with Hollande really looking like a bespectacled cat that got the cream.

 That’s not something any red-blooded Englishman is going to take lying down, and you can forgive Lord Snooty for looking a little like a market trader selling something no one wants to buy:

-Some might ask why and how these samples were ‘brought to Britain from the Syrian borders’, when they could have been provided to the UN inspectors who were actually on the spot.
-But don’t expect to get any answers from Lord Snooty because, according to the Guardian, ‘British sources did not give further details of the precise content of the UK tests but said they were confident the samples had not been tampered with during their passage to the Syrian border, and then to Britain.’
+Some might ask why and how these samples were “brought to Britain from the Syrian borders”, when they could have been provided to the UN inspectors who were actually on the spot.
+But don’t expect to get any answers in a hurry because, according to the Guardian, ” British sources did not give further details of the precise content of the UK tests but said they were confident the samples had not been tampered with during their passage to the Syrian border, and then to Britain.”

 The problem is that no one except the US and its cronies share the same confidence that Assad was responsible – or the same conviction that bombing Syria is the correct response even if he was.
-The European Union, China, Russia, Brazil, India and even the Pope have all opposed it.
+The European Union, China, Russia, Brazil, India and even the Pope have all opposed this option.

 None of that is likely to bother Cameron too much – he already knew that before he went to Moscow, and like most British prime ministers, there is only one country whose opinion he has any interest in.
 But even the US seemed oddly indifferent to His Lordship’s ‘game changer’ , and his hosts were openly dismissive, declaring – not without reason – that any new evidence on chemical weapons should have been presented to the UN.

 Cameron clearly believes that he is one of those great people with a big heart.
-Asked about last week’s vote he praised himself ‘ for the decision to take a strong and principled stand against the gassing of children in Syria’ and suggested that those who voted against him lacked conscience and moral backbone or simply don’t care as much as he does.
+Asked about last week’s vote he praised himself for “the decision to take a strong and principled stand against the gassing of children in Syria” and suggested that those who voted against him lacked conscience and moral backbone or simply don’t care as much as he does.

-And when they look at the downcast figure in Moscow, they may conclude that David Cameron is not great, but is in fact a cynical, opportunistic dilettante without a shred of wisdom, insight or conviction, bitter and frustrated at his own incompetence and his failure to drag his country into a war based on a lie.
+And when they look at the downcast figure in Moscow, they may conclude that David Cameron is not great, but is in fact a cynical, opportunistic dilettante devoid of wisdom, insight or conviction, and frustrated at his failure to drag his country into a war based on a lie.

 And some may conclude that such a man deserves to be ‘sidelined’ and feel relieved that no one really seems to be listening to him.